juntagrico/juntagrico/docs/reference/permissions.rst

 Juntagrico provides some additional permissions, that are described in the sections below.

-Add Users to the group
+Add users to the group
 ^^^^^^^^^^^^^^^^^^^^^^

 1. Login with a super admin user.